andrewq18/andrewq18/README.md

 - 👋 Hi, I’m @andrewq18
-- 👀 I’m interested in ... carrer in IT
+- 👀 I’m interested in ... carrer in IT/software development
 - 🌱 I’m currently learning ...
-Software engineering
+Software engineering/Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Websites/webpages/video games
 - 📫 How to reach me ... andrewquintero4489@gmail.com

 <!---